Global Critical Issues: Problems in the World

 Changing Climate

-The industrial age and the ensuing technological age have lifted billions out of poverty.
-But, the attendant increases in greenhouse gases have led to changes in the global climate: extreme weather, unreliable agricultural yields, increased flooding and droughts and rising sea levels.
+The industrial age and the ensuing technological age lifted billions out of poverty.
+But, the attendant increases in greenhouse gases have led to changes in the global climate: extreme weather, unreliable agricultural yields, increased flooding, droughts and rising sea levels.
 Will there be a spirit of global cooperation for a solution to reducing greenhouse gas emissions?
-What efforts do we need to make for more efficient use of the earth’s resources?
+What efforts do we need to make for more efficient use of the Earth’s resources?

 Gender Equality